Redundancy in Distributed Proofs: Introduction

-In order to prove lower bounds on the certificate size of proof-labeling schemes and on their scaling, we combine several known techniques in an innovative way.
-The most classic lower bound technique for proof-labeling schemes is called \emph{crossing}, but this cannot be used for lower bounds higher than logarithmic, and is not suitable for our model.
-A more powerful technique is the use of nondeterministic communication complexity~\cite{GoosS16,Censor-HillelPP17}, which extends the technique used for the \CONGEST{} model~\cite{FrischknechtHW12,AbboudCHK16}.
-In these bounds, the nodes are partitioned between two players, who simulate the verification procedure in order to solve a communication complexity problem, and communicate whenever a message is sent over the edges of the cut between their nodes.
-When proving lower bounds for proof-labeling schemes, the nondeterminism is used to define the certificates: a nondeterministic string for a communication complexity problem can be understood as a certificate, and, when the players simulate verification on a graph, they interpret their nondeterministic strings as node certificates.
-However, this technique does not seem to be powerful enough to prove lower bounds for our model of multiple rounds verification.
+However, even this technique does not seem to be powerful enough to prove lower bounds for our model, due to the multiple rounds verification.
 When splitting the nodes between the two players, the first round of verification only depends on the certificates of the nodes touching the cut, but arguing about the other verification rounds seems much harder.
-To overcome this problem, we use a different style of simulation argument, where the node partition is not fixed but evolves over time~\cite{PelegR99, DasSarma+12}.
+To overcome this problem, we use a different style of simulation argument, where the node partition is not fixed but evolves over time~\cite{PelegR99,Elkin04,DasSarma+12}.
 More specifically, while there are sets of nodes which are simulated explicitly by either of the two players during the $t$~rounds, the nodes in the paths connecting these sets are simulated in a decremental manner: both players start by simulating all these nodes, and then simulate less and less nodes as time passes.
 After the players communicate the certificates of the nodes along the paths at the beginning, they can simulate the verification process without any further communication.
-In this way, we are able to adapt some techniques used for the \CONGEST{} model to our model, even though proof-labeling schemes are a computing model that is much more similar to the \LOCAL{} model~\cite{Peleg00}.
+In this way, we are able to adapt some techniques used for the \CONGEST{} model (that is a model where one has to cope with bandwidth restrictions) to our model, even though proof-labeling schemes are a computing model that is much more similar to the \LOCAL{} model~\cite{Peleg00} (where there is no bandwidth restriction).